-In this thorough guide, I’ll break down all Ford Edge generations, revealing the best years for Ford Edge to buy and the worst Ford Edge years to avoid.
+In this comprehensive guide, I’ll break down all Ford Edge generations, revealing the best years for Ford Edge to buy and the worst Ford Edge years to avoid.

-With extensive research from credible sources like NHTSA, Consumer Reports, and VehicleHistory, I’ll provide all the necessary information about Ford Edge’s everyday issues and standout features for potential buyers and enthusiasts alike.
+With thorough research from credible sources like NHTSA, Consumer Reports, and VehicleHistory, I’ll provide all the essential information about Ford Edge’s everyday issues and standout features for potential buyers and enthusiasts alike.

-As we go deeper, you’ll discover specifics about different model years, from Ford Edge’s joint owner complaints and recalls to advancements and reliability scores.
+As we go deeper, you’ll discover specifics about various model years, from Ford Edge’s common owner complaints and recalls to advancements and reliability scores.

 Table of ContentsShow